 In the Certificates section:

 College and Career Attainment C.U.S.
+DELETE THIS ENTIRE C.U.S.

 Admission Requirements

 The Certificate in College and Career Attainment is designed for students with Intellectual Disability who require additional support to benefit from academic, social and vocational experiences to gain full membership in classes, college experiences, and work.
 Admissions requirements are: